iiasa/ece-docs/scenario-databases.rst

 the respective project managers or the Scenario Services team if you need access.

 The workflow for processing files uploaded via the IIASA Scenario Explorer is implemented in a modular fashion.
-This makes it straightforward to execute programs, code and tools developed by (non-IIASA) research partners as part of the processing workflow.
+It is possible to execute programs, code and tools developed by (non-IIASA) research partners as part of the processing workflow if the tool follows the :ref:`processing-requirements`.

 .. _GitHub: https://www.github.com